microsoft/VSProjectSystem/doc/extensibility/adding_xaml_rules.md

 `IDebugLaunchProvider`.
 With the MEF export method, CPS will handle adding/removing the rule the rule for you.

-1. Reference the ProjectSystem SDK Nuget: https://www.nuget.org/packages/Microsoft.VisualStudio.ProjectSystem.SDK.Tools/
+1. Reference the ProjectSystem SDK package: https://dev.azure.com/azure-public/vside/_artifacts/feed/vssdk/NuGet/Microsoft.VisualStudio.ProjectSystem.Sdk.Tools

 2. Include the rule as `XamlPropertyRule` in your project.
 This will embed the rule in your assembly (named `XamlRuleToCode:{rule_name}.xaml`) and optionaly generate a partial class for easy access to the rule.